Social Media

 Montessori Place of Learning

-This Montessori preschool in Singapore was established in 1997, and offers a mixed class and Montessori environment to help children develop social, emotional and learning skills the Montessori way.
+This Montessori preschool in Singapore was established in 1997, and offers a mixed-class and Montessori environment to help children develop social, emotional and learning skills the Montessori way.

-Montessori Place of Learning, www.montessoriplace.com.sg
+Montessori Place of Learning, 299 River Valley Rd, Singapore 238340, www.montessoriplace.com.sg

 P&J Montessori Kindergarten

-Adhering to the requirements of a true Montessori environment, P&J Montessori Kindergarten caters to children from ages 2.5 to 6.5.
+Aiming to adhere to the requirements of a true Montessori environment, P&J Montessori Kindergarten caters to children from ages 2.5 to 6.5.
 In 2009, it won an Innovation Award from Singapore’s Ministry of Education (MOE) and covers subjects such as English, Mandarin, Math Science, Geography, Art and Music.

-P&J Montessori Kindergarten, www.pnjmontessorikindergarten.com
+P&J Montessori Kindergarten, 35 Windsor Park Rd, Singapore 574141, www.pnjmontessorikindergarten.com

 Pink Tower Montessori